Last Updated: May 24, 2022

 But, remember, ferruginous hawks have either a light or dark morph.

 Therefore, the one we've just described is an adult ferruginous hawk with a light morph.
-From above, an adult with a light morph has a chestnut-colored back that contrasts a pale tail.
+From above, an adult with a light morph has a chestnut-colored back that contrasts with a pale tail.

 On the other hand, from below, a dark morph adult hawk has a chestnut-colored belly, then everything else is white, from the bird's tail to the flight feathers and the wing linings.
 From below, juveniles have either a light underbelly or a dark brown one.